Estimation of space-time parameters in non-homogeneous environments

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Park, Sheeyun, "Estimation of space-time parameters in non-homogeneous environments" (2000).
 Electrical Engineering and Computer Science - Dissertations.
-Paper 133.
+133.